pblankley/cs207-FinalProject/README.md

 All methods are implemented in the Reaction class, which will contain the necessary parameters to calculate outputs for a specified reaction temperature and species concentrations.

 ### 3.2 Method/Function details – ReactionSet class
+Reaction set is intended to be the primary interface for the user.
+Using the methods described below, the user can instantiate a set of reactions from an XML and calculate the reaction rates.

 #### 3.2.1 ReactionSet(xml_doc) *(class initialization)*
 This class represents the reaction tools for a set of elementary reactions.
 The class takes in an xml specifying the reaction data on initialization, of form specified in the “xml template” section below.